 Admission into the Cable Car Museum is free.
-It used to be a two-story house so you should be able to sweep through it in 10 – 15 minutes, and like many of the other museums and art galleries in Wellington they have an elevator (lift) which is handy if you’re unable to take the stairs.
+It used to be a two-story house so you should be able to sweep through it in 10 – 15 minutes.
+Like many of the other museums and art galleries in Wellington they have an elevator (lift) which is handy if you’re unable to take the stairs.

 In the basement there’s a beautifully restored cable car (Grip Car No. 3) from the 1900’s and the original winding machine room which was fully operational between 1930 and 1978.
-If you have time, the ground floor has a theater “room” where you can watch a video on Wellington’s cable car history.
+If you have time, the ground floor has a theater “room” with a video on Wellington’s cable car history.

 The Cable Car Museum is open daily between 9:30 am and 5 pm, and closed Christmas Day.